Notes (euros): 5, 10, 20, 50, 100, 200 and 500

 Coins (euros): 1, 2

-In the Netherlands, most shops will no longer accept the 1 and 2 cents coins.
-If you are paying by cash, the shops will round off the amounts to the closest 5 cents.
+In the Netherlands, they no longer use the 1- and 2-cent coins.
+You can still pay with them, however, the shops will round off the amounts to the closest 5 cents.

 With a bank, post office or at a GWK money exchange office.
 You will find GWK offices at railway stations, the airport and other places where there are a lot of tourists.